Day(s)

 Once the registered physician issues a recommendation, you can submit your application to the Utah Department of Health and Human Services.
 The department will process your application and issue a medical cannabis card to you.

-My MMJ Doctor is the Most Recommended Service for Online Medical Card in California
+My MMJ Doctor is the Most Recommended Service for Online Medical Card in Utah

-Our Best-in-Class customer service, Easy-to-go Application Process, and HIPAA compliant policies are what places us on top of the list of Best Medical Marijuana Card Provider in California State.
+Our Best-in-Class customer service, Easy-to-go Application Process, and HIPAA compliant policies are what places us on top of the list of Best Marijuana Card Provider in Utah.

 Other Brand logos